AJ's Blog

 A new calendar year is already underway.
 My plans for the next year include projects related to what I am working on at my job.

-I will be reviewing my observability stack and taking a look at OpenTelemetry.
-I will also be testing some CI/CD tools.
-I think I will be overhauling my kubernetes environment again.
+• I think I will be overhauling my kubernetes environment again.
 I want something more simple but also maintain the goal of combining the resources of many low-power computers such as Raspberry Pi, Mac Mini, and small form factor desktop PCs.